marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

   ``cold``, ``noreturn``, static constructors or destructors) are identified.
 Cold functions and loop less parts of functions executed once are then optimized for size.
-  Enabled by default at :option:`-O` and higher.
+  Enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-modref

   Perform interprocedural mod/ref analysis.
 This optimization analyzes the side effects of functions (memory locations that are modified or referenced) and enables better optimization across the function call boundary.
-This flag is enabled by default at :option:`-O` and higher.
+This flag is enabled by default at :option:`-O1` and higher.

 .. option:: -fipa-cp